Design & Technology

 - One D&T food project taught per year, including cooking and nutrition requirements

-- D and T is progressive (see progression posters).
+- D and T is progressive (see curriculum maps.
 Pupils should learn the specific skills needed and then use these to produce a product.

-- All members of the teaching team have access to the Design and Technology Association website to support with planning and resourcing their DT curriculum.
+- All members of the teaching team have access to the Design and Technology Association website to support with planning and resourcing their DT curriculum as well as all the resources from the CUSP Curriulum.

 - Pupils with additional needs are supported to access the learning as appropriate depending on their need.
 Pupils with physical disabilities may need access to specialist tools or resources.
 Some pupils will benefit from pre teaching of key vocabulary.
 Some pupils may benefit from additional time or support from an adult to complete their work.